 If there are more applicants than places available, governors will allocate places according to the oversubscription criteria below:

-- Children who have at least one sibling attending Hawksworth Church of England (VA) Primary School at expected time of admission.
+- A child who wishes to join a sibling already attending Hawksworth Church of England (Voluntary Aided) Primary School and where the older child will still be on roll at the expected time of admission.
+(See note 1).

 Common Preference Form

 Applications will be made using Leeds City Council’s on-line system or the single form, known as the common preference form.
 These forms can be obtained from Leeds City Council or the school.
 Forms must be returned by the closing date of 15th January 2019.
 Places will be offered by the governors and parents will be notified via Leeds City Council on 16th April 2018.
 School will also request a Supplementary Information Form (available on the school website or from the school office) is completed and returned to the school by the closing date of 15th January 2019.

 Any parent will be able to apply directly to the school at any time.
 An admissions form can be obtained from the school and should be returned to them.
 Governors will consider whether or not a place can be offered and parents will be notified of the offer / refusal of a place by the school.
 The school will also notify Leeds City Council of the application and its outcome.

 Parents have the right to an independent appeal.
 Appeals against the governors’ decision not to offer places to applicants, must be made by the parents, in writing, to the Clerk of the Appeals panel, through the Headteacher of the school within 20 days of the parents receiving notice that a place has not been offered to their child.

 Where a child is refused an offer of a place in the school, the parents may request that the child’s name be placed on the school’s waiting list with the school.
 The waiting list will be maintained for the remainder of the academic year for which the application was made.
 Waiting lists will be maintained in order of the over-subscription priorities.